Standards of Service for Victims and Witnesses

-Working together in partnership, we, along with the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, the Scottish Prison Service and the Parole Board for Scotland, established standards of service for victims and witnesses in April 2015.
+Section 2 of the Victims and Witnesses (Scotland) Act 2014 requires Police Scotland, The Parole Board for Scotland the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, and the Scottish Prison Service to set and publish standards of service for victims and witnesses.

 You can view this, and the original standards of service document below.

 If you would like this information in an alternative format or language - please phone us on 101 to discuss your needs.